 Starting from Kemi’s old harbor, you’ll secure your gear, strap on a life preserver and head out into the bay.
 The archipelago features both huge, forested islands, and glorified rocks that birds use as rest stops.
 Pull your boat onto a gravelly beach and have a cup of campfire coffee.
 You might even see a seal or two.

-If the kayak has one drawback, it’s the small number of people that can ride in one simultaneously.
+If kayaking has one drawback, it’s the small number of people that can ride in one simultaneously.
 Luckily, our friends in the Netherlands came up with the solution about 10,000 years ago: the canoe!
 Lapland’s backwoods rivers and lakes are perfect for canoeing, no matter your level of experience.
 Take the kids or take the plunge.

 Perhaps the most popular canoeing area in Lapland is Muonio.
 One look at a map, and you’ll see why.
 The Muonio river, Muonio Lake, Olos Lake, Äkäsjoki river … you could spend months exploring these Arctic waterways and still not know them all.
-If you’ve never set foot in a canoe, or you have “Grumman” tattooed on your chest, you’ll find a great canoe adventure in Muonio.
+Whether you’ve never set foot in a canoe, or you have “Grumman” tattooed on your chest, you’ll find a great canoe adventure in Muonio.

 Of course, canoeing is not confined to Muonio.
 Take the kids for a gentle canoe trip down Tankajoki river in Sompio.
 Or if it’s a challenge you’re after, spend a week tackling the rapids of Ivalojoki river in Inari.
 Farther north, you can traverse the same routes as intrepid golddiggers.
 The Lemmenjoki route lasts up to a week, revealing secret coves, lush shores and riverside settlements.
 In the wilds of Savukoski, you’ll find Class I rivers perfect for beginners who want to delve deeper into Arctic waterways.

-By Raft or Rowboat
+Paddling a Raft or Rowboat